BumblebeeBat/FlyingFox/docs/outline.md

 #### channel_slash

 If you partner tries closing the channel at the wrong point in history, this is how you provide evidence of the true final state, and punish him for cheating.
+* if the leader under-reported in the megachannel_end tx about how much money is in your channel, then all the money in the megachannel is deleted.

 #### channel_close